CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/data-imputation.rst

 capability integrated from the Uncertainty Quantification (UQ) module to impute those missing values and return the user a complete candidate set ready to use for the design creation.

+The new complete candidate set is given as a separate file from the original set.
+It is very important that the original incomplete candidate set be deleted or deselected (unchecked) before continuing.
+If not, the new and old candidate sets will be combined, and will still contain missing values.

 .. note::
     To use this feature you need to install the latest version of PSUADE.
 For more details go to section :ref:`install_optional`